robashton/blog/input/pages/Evented Github Adventure - Crossing the streams to gain real insights/content.markdown

 *note: Once again, probably not enough data to draw real conclusions from*

+Anyway, next let's do a bit of analysis on seeing if these are "accidents" or not.

 <script type="text/javascript" src="/d3.v2.js"></script>
 <script type="text/javascript">
   var data = [